hmarsolla/telegram-pc-admin-bot/README.md

 # Telegram PC Admin Bot

+> **Note:** This repository was formerly known as "telegram-bot-get-ip" and has been expanded with comprehensive PC administration features.

 A comprehensive Telegram bot for remotely monitoring and controlling your PC from anywhere.
 Get system information, manage files, take screenshots, and execute system commands - all through Telegram messages.

 ## 🌟 Features